Maastricht Art & Icons Walk with TEFAF

 -

 The ethical gateway, made of glass and steel, is the entrance to the university library.
-More info on Passage to wisdom
+More info on Passage to Wisdom

 Natural History Museum